China demands end to U.S. surveillance after aircraft intercept

 The incident, likely to increase tension in and around the contested waterway, took place in international airspace on Tuesday as the plane carried out "a routine U.S. patrol," a Pentagon statement said.

-A U.S. Defence official said two Chinese J-11 fighter jets flew within 50 feet (15 meters) of the U.S. EP-3 aircraft.
+A U.S. Defense official said two Chinese J-11 fighter jets flew within 50 feet (15 meters) of the U.S. EP-3 aircraft.
 The official said the incident took place east of Hainan island.

 "Initial reports characterized the incident as unsafe," the Pentagon statement said.